 Step 5: Document Your Decision and Deadlines

-Remember: open enrollment is your one chance each year to align your benefits with your health and financial goals.
-With systems like WellthCare turning everyday prevention into wealth, the question isn’t just “Which plan covers me?” but “Which system pays me back?”
+Remember: this is your one annual chance to align benefits with your goals.
+With systems like WellthCare turning everyday prevention into wealth, the question isn't just “Which plan covers me?” but “Which system pays me back?”

 What Happens If You Miss Open Enrollment?